 The statistics describe how there have been 165 fatal stall/spin accidents since 1974.
 Only one (perhaps two) were from pilots practicing spinning.
 Read on to find out why carefully managed stall and spin training will help to keep you safe.

-A key issue that comes from studying each individual spinning accident is that in almost all cases it appeared that the pilot was concentrating on something other than flying the glider at the time of the accident.
-In other words, in the majority of spinning accidents the pilot appears to have been distracted.
+A key issue that comes from studying each individual stall/spin accident is that in almost all cases it appeared that the pilot was concentrating on something other than flying the glider at the time of the accident.
+In other words, in the majority of stall/spin accidents the pilot appears to have been distracted.
 Recognition of stall/spin symptoms and the correct reaction to them needs to be almost automatic.
 That can only come from practice.

 So what should you do to avoid becoming the next stall/spin statistic?

-- And you need to recognise a developed spin and be able to recover from it using the correct recovery action
+- And you need to recognise a developed spin and be able to recover from it using the correct recovery action.

+Practicing spin recognition and recovery in a two seat glider with an instructor and then practicing in your single seat glider is a great investment.
 Once you and your instructor are confident in your ability, you are encouraged to re-read your flight manual and providing it’s permitted (very few gliders are not permitted to spin for safety training purposes), spin your own glider.
 If not permitted to spin, taking it to the point of wing drop gives you lots of information on its behaviour.

-In the majority of spinning accidents the pilot appears to have been distracted such that they missed vital warning signs of an imminent stall/spin scenario.
+In the majority of spinning accidents, the pilot appears to have been distracted such that they missed vital warning signs of an imminent stall/spin scenario.
 Read this S&G article on the subject of defensive flying.